-A gift to Garvan allows our scientists to continue contributing to knowledge which will ultimately lead to earlier diagnosis, better disease management, new therapies and prevention or cure of a range of diseases.
+Your gifts to Garvan allow our scientists to continue contributing to knowledge which will ultimately lead to earlier diagnosis, better disease management, new therapies and prevention or cure of a range of diseases.
 Importantly they can help fund our most novel projects – those which are too early stage for government funding – and vital facilities and equipment.

 Why Garvan needs your help

-Your donations to Garvan, through the Garvan Research Foundation, are vital to ensuring our work can continue.
-This is because grants through major Australian funding body the National Health and Medical Research Council (NHMRC) do not cover the full costs of research.
+Your donations to Garvan are vital to ensuring our work can continue.
+This is because grants through major Australian funding body the National Health and Medical Research Council (NHMRC) do not cover the full cost of research.